tdoan5/ML5800/README.md

 ###### `ssh -N -L localhost:8886:localhost:8891 tdoan5@erdos.dsm.fordham.edu`

-Option `-N` tells SSH that no remote commands will be executed, and is useful for port forwarding.
+Option `-N` tells SSH that no remote commands will be executed, and it is useful for port forwarding.

 Option `-L` lists the port forwarding configuration (remote port 8891 to local port 8886).

+It prompts you to enter Erdos password.
+After entering passwork, it does not show anything but the tunnel is opened successfuly, you can go to step 4.

+!Note: When you're done, you can hit `Ctrl + C' to close the tunnel.

 #### 4. Remote access from your computer to Jupyter Notebook running on Erdos